-“Becoming the Healthiest Nation” is this year’s theme for National Public Health Week which starts April 3rd.
-There could not be a better time to announce the completion of the Forest, Oneida and Vilas County Health Improvement Plan!
+“Becoming the Healthiest Nation” was this year’s theme for National Public Health Week which began on April 3rd.
+This marked the completion of the Forest, Oneida and Vilas counties Health Improvement Plan!

 The multi-county plan is a collaboration among health departments, community members, health care partners, local elected officials, tribal health partners, and other government agencies.
 Health departments and hospital systems both have requirements to complete local health assessments and because there are many agencies, including health care systems that serve all three counties it made sense to collaborate on one health improvement plan.
 During the recently completed Community Health Assessment, the top three priority health issues were identified as Chronic Disease, Alcohol and Other Drug Abuse, and Mental Health.
 The Community Health Improvement Plan includes goals, objectives and target outcomes, along with suggested strategies to improve those health issues.

 The intent of the plan is to provide an outline for our many coalitions that are already working to improve the health of our residents and also foster new partnerships and encourage others to work together.
 Health is not something we get at a doctor’s office; it starts in our homes, schools and work places, and playgrounds and parks.
 The strategies in the plan include suggested programs that have been shown to be effective but it also stresses that we need to improve our physical and social environment and implement policies to make healthy behaviors the easy choice.